We follow, and advocate for, a range of issues affecting the deafness sector. The following are the current issues we are supporting and monitoring.

 With an ageing population, hearing loss is projected to increase to one in every four Australians by 2050.

 Hearing loss ranks as a major cause of years of healthy life lost due to disability.
-A 1999 Australian Institute of Health and Welfare study of the burden of disease, found that adult-onset hearing loss was the fifth highest cause of years of healthy life lost due to disability.
+A study of the burden of disease by the Australian Institute of Health and Welfare found that adult-onset hearing loss was the fifth highest cause of years of healthy life lost due to disability.

 A significant component of acquired hearing loss 37 per cent is due to excessive noise exposure from inappropriate listening behaviours.
 Spending money on education to prevent hearing loss could be effective in reducing the projected increase.